kartonfarkas/api_docs/source/suite/contacts/contact_data.rst

      - Comments
    * - keyId
      - mixed
-     - key which identifies the contacts
+     - Key which identifies the contacts
      - This can be a field id, **id** or **uid**.
-If empty, the internal ID will be used.
+If left empty, the internal ID will be used by default.
    * - keyValues
      - array
-     - value of the keyId
+     - Value of the keyId
-     - It must be an array containing contact IDs or values of the column used to select contacts.
+     - Must be expressed as an array containing contact IDs or values of the column used to select contacts.

 .. list-table:: **Optional Parameters**
    :header-rows: 1